 Sure, he did call the possibility “highly unlikely,” but he said that about everything.
 He did, however, guarantee an Intercontinental title match, the details of which he didn’t know yet.

 Monsoon would indeed figure out the details, but would you believe his luck?
-It was already two minutes into the pay-per-view, and too late for viewers to cancel, when he informed the everyone who’d paid to see Shawn Michaels that he most certainly would not be wrestling.
+It was already two minutes into the pay-per-view, and too late for viewers to cancel, when he informed everyone who’d paid to see Shawn Michaels that he most certainly would not be wrestling.

 Dean Douglas was to be awarded the Intercontinental title before defending it against Razor Ramon…